-Since July 2004, ATUS gradually introduced the five workdays per week policy and implemented the system before it was legally enforced in July 2005.
-The legal work hours are 40 hours per week.
-The five workdays per week policy has improved the standard of living of employees through their increased personal time.
+Since 2013 and as a part of the Smart Work policy, ATUS allowed employees to release themselves from work one hour early on every Friday.
+The Flexible Off Hours policy has improved the standard of living of employees through their increased personal time.
 The policy also suggests a transition from a job-centered drinking culture to a family-oriented leisure culture.